In this post, we reviewed the 5 best 90-degree angle drills for you.

 5. Bosch Bare-Tool ADS181B 18-Volt Lithium-Ion 1/2-Inch Right Angle Drill

 Bosch ADS181B is an affordable 18V tool that could help you do the job.
-It has a torque of up to 160 in/lbs and no-load RPM of up to 1,150.
+It has a torque of up to 160 in/lbs and a no-load RPM of up to 1,150.
 This 4.31 lb-right angle drill has a 1/2” auto-lock chuck that may be used for both drilling and driving.

 It has an ergonomic, slim, soft grip that makes handling and control convenient and pretty comfortable.
 Its head is practically compact so you can also use it even in tight spaces.
 This right angle drill also features a DuraShield housing that is tough enough for whatever job site you might be working in.